Sustainability Impact Score

 Zenbird.life uses three measurements to determine the commitment of a brand to sustainability:

-1) SOC – The impact and benefit the brand provides the people in various communities.
+1) SOCIETY – The impact and benefit the brand provides the people in various communities.

-2) ENV – The impact the brand’s product have on nature.
+2) ENVIRONMENT – The impact the brand’s product have on nature.

 3) CIRCULARITY – Presence of the brand’s circularity in the system they operate in.